September 13, 1948– Nell Carter:

-Carter starred for six seasons playing the “mammy” role to a white family on the off-putting, obnoxious and oddly popular sitcom Gimme A Break!.
+Carter starred for six seasons playing the “mammy” role to a white family on the off-putting, obnoxious and oddly popular prime time sitcom Gimme A Break!.
 The cast included a young and closeted Rosie O’Donnell, who fought with Carter on the set.

-During the 1990 run of the moppet musical Annie, playing Miss Hannigan, Carter attempted suicide.
+During a 1990 Los Angeles run of the moppet musical Annie, playing Miss Hannigan, Carter attempted suicide.
 Even though she had been given a brand new musical number added to the score just for her, she was distraught when ads promoting the show used a different actor, a white actor, as Miss Hannigan.
 The producers claimed that the commercials, which were made during an earlier production, were too costly to reshoot.
 Carter cried racism:

 “Maybe they don’t want audiences to know Nell Carter is black.”

 Carter lived a trouble filled life.
-Born Nell Ruth Hardy in Birmingham, Alabama, she began performing professionally when she was 11-years-old on a weekly radio show in her hometown.
+Born Nell Ruth Hardy in Birmingham, Alabama, she began performing professionally when she was 11 years old on a weekly radio show in her hometown.

-She picked herself up, got sober again, and found a perfect role in a revival of the 1973 Tony Award winning Raisin, a musical adaptation of Lesbian writer Lorraine Hansberry’s play A Raisin In The Sun (1959).
+She picked herself up, got sober again, and found a perfect role in a revival of the 1973 Tony Award winning Raisin, a musical adaptation of lesbian writer Lorraine Hansberry‘s play A Raisin In The Sun (1959).
 Just as rehearsals began in January 2003, Carter checked-out for good, taken by diabetes, heart disease and heartbreak.
-She was just 54-years-old.
+She was just 54 years old.